wuqinghao0102/LogFileProcessingSystem/demo/README.txt

 "YourFileFolder" is the your corresponding directory that contains your log files.

-LogFileProcessingSystem_m.jar:
+LogFileProcessingSystem_m.jar, LogFileProcessingSystem_m2.jar:

-This jar file is the multithreading version of my solution, you can use the following command to run this jar file:
+These two jar files are the multithreading versions of my solution, you can use the following command to run this jar file:

+java -jar LogFileProcessingSystem_m.jar YourFileFolder 8
-java -jar LogFileProcessingSystem_s.jar YourFileFolder 8
+java -jar LogFileProcessingSystem_m2.jar YourFileFolder 8

 "YourFileFolder" is the your corresponding directory that contains your log files.
 8 is the number of thread you want to use, you can set it to any number larger than 0.